Off the air, Fox News stars blasted the election fraud claims they peddled

 After Fox's correct projection of Arizona for Joe Biden, network leaders schemed to woo back Trump supporters.
 Fox News chief executive Suzanne Scott texted Lachlan Murdoch, the Fox Corp co-chairman, that "the AZ [call] was damaging but we will highlight our stars and plant flags letting the viewers know we hear them and respect them."

-A team led by then Fox Corp senior vice president Raj Shah, formerly a White House aide to Trump, warned other top corporate leaders of a "Brand Threat" after Fox News host Neil Cavuto refused to take a White House press conference in which baseless allegations of voter fraud were aired.
+A team led by then Fox Corp senior vice president Raj Shah, formerly a White House aide to Trump, warned other top corporate leaders of a "Brand Threat" after Cavuto's refusal to air McEnany's White House press briefing on baseless claims of voter fraud.

 The claims against the election tech company recurred on Fox News' despite Dominion sending thousands of communications dissecting and disproving the false claims - even taking to the opinion pages of its corporate cousin, the Wall Street Journal, to do so.
 (Both Fox News and the Wall Street Journal are part of the Murdoch family's media empire.)
 Dominion says it sent more than 3,600 communications to Fox staffers taking issue with the false claims of election fraud.

-Fox News host Maria Bartiromo was first to interview Powell, an attorney on Nov.
-7, 2020, four days after the election.
+Fox News host Maria Bartiromo was first to interview Powell, an attorney, on Nov.
+8, 2020, a few days after the election.
 Powell would become one of Trump's most fervent legal advocates.
 In her deposition, Bartiromo conceded Powell's claims lacked any substantiation.

 Fox News: "A lot of noise and confusion generated by Dominion and their opportunistic private equity owners"